 Allamanda cathartica is a strong vine plant/climber, large yellow blooms with shiny deep green, leathery, 2-4 inch evergreen leaves, with large clear yellow bell-like flowers with a light brown throat.

 Flowers and Fragrance

 The bell-shaped allamanda flower is very fragrant, yellow and appearing in summer can reach 4-5 inches across.
 Flowers can last until late November and into December in the South.

 Allamanda Bush Care

-Overall, the Allamanda vine perfectly combines the beauty of their whorled leaves, trumpet-shaped flowers, and twining growth, to make them garden favorites.
+Overall, the bush Allamanda vine perfectly combines the beauty of their whorled leaves, trumpet-shaped flowers, and twining growth, to make them garden favorites.

 Light and Temperature

 A lover of sun, this drought-tolerant plant needs lots of sunshine, so if possible, mimic nature and shade the plant but give the tips lots of sunshine.

 Watering Your Allamanda & Fertilizing